vergauwenthomas/MetObs_toolkit/docs/template_mapping.rst

    metobs_toolkit.build_template_prompt()

-This function will prompt questions and build a template that matches your datafile (and metadata) file.
+This function will prompt questions and build a template that matches your data file (and metadata) file.
 The *template.csv* file will be stored at a location of your choice.

 To use this template, feed the path to the *template.csv* file to the data_template_file (and metadata_template_file)